Sentinent/BrawlhallaOverlay/README.md

 # Brawlhalla Ping Overlay

-A simple ping checker and in game overlay for [Brawlhalla](http://www.brawlhalla.com/).
+A simple ping checker and in game overlay for <a href="http://www.brawlhalla.com/">Brawlhalla</a>.

 <h2>Download</h2>
-You can get the latest release from [here](https://github.com/Sentinent/BrawlhallaPingOverlay/releases/latest).
+You can get the latest release from <a href="https://github.com/Sentinent/BrawlhallaPingOverlay/releases/latest">here</a>.
 (You only need to download the .exe)

 <h2>Usage</h2>
 The latest release will be a pre-compiled executable with the libraries bundled together.
 To use it, simply download and run the executable.